fly-san/algorithms/Arrays/first-duplicate-element.md

 (i.)
 It's trivial, then, to realize that for every element with the same value, if we index the array at said value, we will always get the same element.

-**Warning:** please beware that in reality, we need to use `value - 1` to find the proper index.
+**Warning:** please beware that in reality, we need to use `|value| - 1` to find the proper index.
+We first get the absolute value, as the value could be negative.
-Since if we have an element with the same value as the length of the array, we will not be able to index it.
+But, if we had an element with the same value as the length of the array, we would not be able to index it, as it would excede the length.
 In the example above, it'd be impossible to index an element of value `4` (as there are no elements at index 4), despite `4` being a completely valid element according to our rules.